-Cowan was well versed in New York City history and an avid opera fan.
-At one point he hosted a regular WNYC opera program called Velvet and Gold.
+Cowan was well versed in New York City history and a serious opera lover hosting a regular program called Velvet and Gold.
 The writer Lee Murphy described him this way:

-In his New York Times obituary he was quoted as saying, “I don’t live in the past, but I do respect the fact that I came from Adam and Eve, and you have to look back once in a while.”
+Cowan also knew Enrico Caruso, Nellie Melba, Luisa Tetrazzini, John McCormick and Mary Garden.
+In a New York Times profile, he was quoted as saying, “I don’t live in the past, but I do respect the fact that I came from Adam and Eve, and you have to look back once in a while.”
 Tommy retired from WNYC in 1961.
-He died in November, 1969.
+He died in November 1969.